toBeOfUse/selfdiscovery/src/content/blog/natural-numbers.md

 ## Binary math is also just math

-To briefly review binary math: let's say we want to create a number system that only uses two digits: 0 and 1.
-This really isn't any weirder than having a number system with exactly 10 digits, like the normal one, which probably only got started because humans happen to have 10 fingers.
-Binary math is important because computers' memory is made out of tiny switches that can either be flipped on or flipped off, and similar to the fingers thing, computers do math with two unique digits to correspond to the two states that those switches can have.

 Trying to do `1 + 1` in binary might have thrown you off the first time you tried it, since the answer is unfortunately not "2".
-Instead, it's written `10`, mainly because, what other number could `1 + 1` possibly add up to?
+Instead, it's written `10`, mainly because, binary math only uses the digits `0` and `0`, so what other number could `1 + 1` possibly add up to?
 We're not using the digit "2", so it's not that.
 What you may not have thought about is that similar considerations apply to calculating `0.1 + 0.1`.
 The answer can't be 0.2, since we're not using the digit "2."
-For extremely similar reasons, the answer also cannot be 0.3 or 0.4, etc. The answer must be `0.1 + 0.1 = 1.0`, since we're overflowing the first digit after the point and thus we have to carry a one to the left.
-Also, what other number could the result possibly be?
+For extremely similar reasons, the answer also cannot be 0.3, or 0.4, etc. The answer must be `0.1 + 0.1 = 1.0`; since we're overflowing the first digit after the point and thus we have to carry a one to the left.
+But also, what other number could the result possibly be?

 This means that `0.1` must signify what we'd typically refer to as one-half, since two of them equal 1.
 For the same reason, `0.01` must signify one-fourth, since `0.01 + 0.01` must equal `0.1`, and so `0.01` is half of one-half.
 Similarly, `0.001` must mean one-eighth.
 Similarly, `0.11` must mean "three-fourths", since it's `0.1 + 0.01`, or one half plus one-fourth.
 It's just the only consistent system.